jasonsebastian/ntu-food-bot/README.md

 ### Source Code
 #### Overview

-The program is broken down into 1 `python` file, 2 `python` modules and 1 `json` file.
-The 2 modules are `food.py` and `ratings.py`.
-The python file `index.py` works as the main program to run the bot. `food.py` consists of some function about inline keyboard building and processing data. `ratings.py` helps the main program to get data and write data into database.
+The program is broken down into 1 python file, 2 python modules and 1 json file.
+The 2 modules are `food.py`, and `ratings.py`.
+And the python file `index.py` works as the main program to run the bot. `food.py` consists of some function about in-line keyboard building and processing data. `ratings.py` helps the main program to get data and write data into database.
 The `json` file mentioned earlier named `data.json` acts as the database.

 #### index.py
 `index.py` is the main file which needs to be executed for the bot to run.
 In the code, the bot is instantiated using 2 classes, `FoodStarter` and `Fooder`. `FoodStarter` is instantiated every time a unique user sends a message to the bot.
 The instance of `FoodStarter`’s task is to prompt the user to start.
 Once the user chooses to start, the instance of `FoodStarter` is closed, and the instance of `Fooder` comes into place.
 The instance of `Fooder` only handles messages sent when the inline keyboard is pressed.

 #### food.py
-`food.py` helps `index.py` in building the inline keyboard buttons, retrieving the list of stalls for each canteen and then gives the Google Maps URL search query for locating said canteen.
+`food.py` helps `index.py` in building the in-line keyboard buttons, retrieving the list of stalls for each canteen and then gives the Google Maps URL search query for locating said canteen.

 The first function defined is `no_pref_canteens_kbd`.
 It takes no parameters and returns the in line keyboard button for all the canteens.